-In making the above decisions on your farming policy you must firmly have in mind seasonal characteristics and requirements for your particular property.
-Key considerations are:
+When making decisions about your farming policy, consider seasonal characteristics and requirements for your particular farm.
+These are:

-- · Getting through the winter period
+- Getting through the winter period

-- · Handling the spring surplus of pasture
+- Handling the spring pasture surplus

-- Coping with problems during summer-autumn
+- Coping with problems during summer-autumn.

 These considerations impact on stock policy, classes of stock, stocking rate and grazing management.
 Winter feed supplies often dictate stock numbers carried.
-All grass wintering provides less flexibility than on properties where hay or silage can be made or feed crops grown.
-When options are limited you should carry minimal young stock and place greater emphasis on good lambing or calving percentages to help cope with the spring surplus.
-It may also be prudent to off-graze or pad-winter beef breeding cows and run a carefully controlled winter ewe grazing rotation to ensure adequate pasture cover for lambing calving.
+All grass wintering provides less flexibility than on properties where hav or silage can be made or feed crops grown.
+When options are limited. carry minimal young stock and place greater emphasis on good lambing or calving percentages to help cope with the spring surplus.
+It may also be prudent to off-graze or pad-winter beef breeding cows and run a carefully controlled winter ewe grazing rotation to ensure adequate pasture cover for lambing and calving.